lacework/terraform-provisioning/gcp/GOOGLE_CLOUD_SHELL.md

 # Google Cloud Shell
 The Google Cloud Shell is an embedded terminal/command-line interface that can be used within the Google Console.
-This shell is fully authenticated and comes with tools like the [Cloud SDK `gcloud`](https://cloud.google.com/sdk/gcloud/) command-line tool and Terraform pre-installed to manage and automate your projects and resources in your environment.
+This shell is fully authenticated and comes with tools like the [Google Cloud SDK](https://cloud.google.com/sdk/gcloud/), `gcloud`command-line tool and Terraform pre-installed to manage and automate your projects and resources in your environment.

 These instructions will show you how to get up-and-running with Lacework, Terraform and the Google Cloud Shell.